Law Portal

 The respondent cannot seek to challenge an arbitral award in opposing papers filed in an application for registration.

 In an application of this nature, this court does not inquire into the merits or otherwise of an arbitral award.
-That is the province of the Labour Court upon an application or appeal being made to that court.
+That is the province of the Labour Court, upon an application or appeal being made to that court.

+Registration of an arbitral award is only done for purposes of enforcement because the labour structures have no enforcement mechanism.
 Upon registration, the award has the effect of a civil judgment of the appropriate Court.
 This is in terms of section 98(15) of the Labour Act.

 As long as the award stands unchallenged, the appropriate court has no mandate to inquire into the propriety or otherwise of that award and is obliged to register it.